nih-cfde/c2m2/draft-C2M2_specification_with_Levels/README.md

       sphere of operations that **first generates** each experimental resource modeled as a_ `file`/`subject`/`biosample` _record_
-      * _conceptually rooted in -- but not necessarily mapped one-to-one from -- an associated hierarchy of grants, contracts or other major administrative subdivisions of funding for primary research_
+      * _conceptually rooted in -- but not necessarily mapped one-to-one from -- a corresponding hierarchy of grants, contracts or other major administrative subdivisions of funding for primary research_
       * `project` _attribution is **required** for core resource types: use (binary, explicit, namespace-decoupled) "primary project" FK in_